Deconstructing Cycle Time in Software Development

 Large PRs

 The time it takes to open a PR increases because large-sized PRs take longer to code and, as a result, stay closed for too long.
+Often, these large PRs result from implementing a new feature that was requested by a client or stakeholder, which can add complexity and extend the development timeline.
 For instance, the majority of teams aim for PR sizes to be under 300 changes, and as this limit rises, the time to open the PR lengthens.
 Even when huge PRs are opened, they are often not moved to the code review stage because most reviewers are reluctant to do so for the following two reasons:

 A high PR indicates that the reviewer put a lot of effort into the review.
 To accommodate a significant code review, the reviewer must plan and significantly restructure their current schedule.
 It takes heavy and intense effort.